Introduction to Psychology

 The module is likely to have wide appeal amongst students who are encountering aspects of psychology in their core curriculum, e.g. evolutionary psychology, brain imaging, behavioural modelling, cognitive neuroscience, health monitoring technologies and concepts of artificial intelligence.
 The discipline of psychology raises a number of ethical concerns, especially in the empirical studies.
 An important aspect of the module will be to consider methodologies of enquiry, standards of evidence, and notions of ‘informed consent’.

-Discuss variability and context in psychology in class andsmall group discussions
+Discuss variability and context in psychology in whole-class andsmall group discussions

 - Acquire knowledge of the historical development of psychology as a discipline, including awareness of its scientific claims